sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-sparkml-models.rst

 ML Load Workflow
 +++++++++++++++++++++

-The below workflow reads in the ML model from the given location.
-It then uses the Predict node for the predictions.
+The workflow given below reads in the ML model from the given location.
+It then uses the Predict node to give the predictions.

 .. figure:: ../../../_assets/model/mlmodelload.png
    :alt: Model Load Workflow